Install VMware ESXi 6.x on ASRock N3150/J3160

 Perhaps the build in hardware can be used with standard installer ISO from VMware, but I took the safe way and made this ISO.

-If you want to use my custom ISO file, feel free to contact me.
+If you want to use my custom ISO file, feel free to contact me or use my last uploaded file.

 Step 2 / ESXi Installation in VMware Player virtual machine